Siege of Sevastopol (1854–1855): Fate of Sevastopol cannon

-Sebastapol Bells
+Sevastopol Bells

 Following the end of the siege, two large bells were taken by British forces as war trophies from the Church of the Twelve Apostles.
 Along with two smaller bells, they were appropriated and transported by Lieutenant Colonel John St George, who commanded the Royal Artillery siege train.
 They were displayed at the Royal Arsenal, Woolwich, before the larger one was taken to Aldershot Garrison, where it was mounted on a wooden frame on Gun Hill.
 In 1879, it was moved to the bell tower of the Cambridge Military Hospital, the garrison's medical facility.
 It was moved in 1978 to the officer's mess in Hospital Road and more recently to St Omer Barracks; it is a Grade II listed structure.
 The second bell was taken to Windsor Castle and installed in the Round Tower; by tradition it is only rung on the death of a king or queen.